These Are the Airlines That Still Require Masks Onboard

-On April 18, after a federal judge in Florida struck down the U.S. federal transportation mask mandate, all of the major U.S. airlines lifted their mask requirements for domestic flights.
+On April 18, 2022, after a federal judge in Florida struck down the U.S. federal transportation mask mandate, all of the major U.S. airlines lifted their pandemic-era mask requirements for domestic flights.

-Masking rules that were originally established to help prevent the spread of COVID-19 inflight have also been relaxed in Europe.
-On May 16, a recommendation by the European Union went into effect advising countries to drop the requirement for masking on airplanes and in airports in the EU.
-However, individual countries and airlines in Europe make their own policies, and masking remains a requirement on some international flights.
+Masking rules that were originally established to help prevent the spread of COVID-19 in-flight have also been relaxed in Europe.
+On May 16, 2022, a recommendation by the European Union went into effect advising countries to drop the requirement for masking on airplanes and in airports in the EU.
+However, individual airlines in Europe make their own policies, and masking remains a requirement on some international flights.

-Masking is also still required by some airlines that fly to and within countries in Asia, Africa, Oceania, and the Americas.
+Masking is also still required by some airlines that fly in South America.

-Travelers should always double-check the requirements for the airline and route they are flying as policies can and do change (sometimes overnight).
+Travelers should always double-check the requirements for the airline and route they are flying as policies can and do change.

 Here is what travelers need to know about masking on flights in the United States and abroad.

 All of the major U.S. airlines have dropped their mask requirements for crew and passengers on domestic flights following the April 2022 ruling.
 These are the updated mask policies for each U.S. airline:

 - Alaska Airlines: Masks are optional.
 Alaska immediately moved to make masks optional on its flights following the April 18 ruling.

 - American Airlines: Masks are optional.
 American reminds travelers that face masks might still be required when traveling to or from international destinations that require masking on planes.

 - Delta Air Lines: Masks are optional.
 “Delta employees and customers may continue wearing masks if they so choose,” Delta informs customers.